Why I am running

 If we can rediscover just a small fraction of the indomitable spirit of our Founding Fathers, our great nation can continue to fulfill its promise – as the last great hope of mankind.

 The time is now!
 May God provide the guidance and may we have the courage to follow.

-After sixteen years in vocational ministry, Mark Walker followed a new calling and launched an improbable campaign for Congress in 2013.
-With no political pedigree or connections, he built a grassroots campaign that centered on one simple idea: PEOPLE BEFORE POLITICS.
+After sixteen years in vocational ministry, Mark Walker followed a new calling and launched an improbable campaign for Congress.
+With no political pedigree, connections or capital; he built a grassroots campaign that centered on one simple idea: PEOPLE BEFORE POLITICS.

-Throughout a primary, a run-off and general election in 2014, Walker was tested, attacked and outspent – but he ran a positive campaign, never returning fire.
+Throughout a primary, a run-off and general election in 2014, Walker was tested, attacked and outspent; however, he ran a positive campaign, never returning fire.
 Instead, he focused on the issues and gave voice to the frustrations many voters have with Washington’s business as usual.

-Before 2014, Walker served in various pastoral roles, most recently at Lawndale Baptist Church in Greensboro.
-For six seasons, he wrote and directed the annual Greensboro Christmas Spectacular attended by several thousand people each December.
-Walker also taught as a college lecturer on mentorship and administration.
-Each summer, Mark led dozens of volunteers into the heart of the nation’s larger inner cities for mission work and sports camps.
+Before 2014, Walker served in various pastoral roles including executive and senior pastor positions.
+For six seasons, he produced and directed the annual Greensboro Christmas Spectacular attended by several thousand people each December.
+Walker also taught as a college lecturer on mentorship and administration at Liberty University.
+Along with international work, Rep. Walker worked in our nation’s larger inner cities hosting music and sports camps for underprivileged communities.